John Harkes: Off the field

 In 2010, Eric Wynalda stated that former U.S. national team head coach Steve Sampson had dropped Harkes from the 1998 World Cup team two months prior to the tournament because Harkes had been having relations with teammate Wynalda's wife, Amy, in the couple's house, and near the playpen of their young child.
 Sampson became aware of the scandal and brewing feud between Wynalda and Harkes, and chose to drop Harkes to restore dressing room accord.
 Despite intense criticism from the media and subsequent failure in the World Cup, Sampson remained silent regarding the true reason for Harkes' dismissal from the team out of respect for the privacy of those involved.
 Harkes himself published an autobiography in 1999 panning Sampson's tenure as coach, but made no mention of the affair.

 Personal life

 Both of Harkes' parents are Scottish immigrants; his father Jim is originally from Dundee, and was a youth team player at Dundee United.

 He is the father of Lauren Harkes, who played collegiately at Clemson University, and Ian Harkes, who won the Hermann Trophy in 2016, played for John's old team, D.C.
 United, Dundee United in Scotland, and for the New England Revolution, where John played from 1999 to 2001.
+His wife, Cindy, was an NCAA Academic All-American at the University of Virginia and played professionally in England with Sheffield Wednesday and the Stanton Rangers.